Helder Antunes

 Hélder Fragueiro Antunes (born 6 July 1963) is a Portuguese-American executive, computer scientist, entrepreneur, and former racecar driver.
-A Cisco Systems executive for over twenty years, as well as founder and first Chairman of the OpenFog Consortium, Antunes is currently the chief executive officer of Crowdkeep.
+A Cisco Systems executive for over twenty years, as well as founder and first Chairman of the OpenFog Consortium, Antunes is currently the chief revenue officer of Veea.
 His car racing career in the 1980s and '90s made him one of the most preeminent open road racers at the time.

 Dubbed by PortugalGlobal Magazine as "the perfect example of Portuguese success in the global era", Antunes is involved in Portuguese and Azorean economic and political affairs.
 Antunes frequently is a lobbyist for Portuguese interests in Silicon Valley, through institutions like the AICEP Portugal Global and Rede Prestige Açores, and is an advisor to the Government of Portugal and the Azores.

 Early life

 Antunes (right) with George Papandreou, former Prime Minister of Greece (center), and cousin Miguel Antunes Frasquilho, TAP Portugal chairman (left); Web Summit, 2016.

 Hélder Manuel da Terra Fragueiro Marques Antunes was born on 6 July 1963 in Angra do Heroísmo, Terceira Island, Azores, to Armando Manuel Marques Antunes, an avionics and aerospace scientist from Torres Novas, and Carolina Bettencourt de Vasconcelos da Terra Fragueiro, a member of the Bettencourt family from Horta, Azores.
 Through his mother, Antunes is a descendant of Flemish explorers Willem van der Haegen and Josse van Huerter and related to 19th century Portuguese prime-minister, Ernesto Hintze Ribeiro.
 Through his father, Antunes is cousin to Miguel Antunes Frasquilho, current chairman of the Board of TAP Portugal and Portuguese politician, and nephew to Manuel Antunes Frasquilho, former President of the Port of Lisbon and the Lisbon Metro.
 RTP journalist Pedro Bicudo described Antunes's parents as a "very well-known couple throughout the Azores".

 Antunes spent his early life at the Lajes Air Force Base, on Terceira, when much of his family served in the Portuguese Air Force, per family tradition.
 His family moved to Ponta Delgada, on São Miguel Island, in 1967, when Antunes's father moved to the private sector (SATA Air Açores).
 Antunes and his family stayed on the island until 1975, when the events following the Carnation Revolution motivated them to emigrate to Rhode Island in the United States.

 Antunes lived in Rhode Island until 1983, when his family moved to San Jose, California, because Antunes's father was offered a position at aerospace and defense giant Lockheed Martin, where he would later work on the Hubble Space Telescope project.
 Once in California, Antunes and his father took over the management and modernization of The Portuguese Tribune, a bilingual California-based newspaper serving the Luso-American diaspora.